-The King, who arrived in London yesterday to complete his purchase of the British Government, said: "Tyranny is marvellous thing, but it bugger to travel with.
+The King, who arrived in London yesterday to complete his purchase of the British Government, said: “Tyranny is marvellous thing, but it’s a bugger to travel with.

-"I have to leave behind Rolls Royce toilets and beatings of women.
-I come to cheap country where women no have to wear large canvas tent."
+“I have to leave behind the Rolls Royce toilets and the beatings of women.
+I come to a cheap country where women do not have to wear a large canvas tent.”

-He added: "Next time I bring Hassan the Royal Swordsman and we do some beheadings in lobby of the Dorchester.
-Yes?"
+He added: “Next time I shall bring Hassan the Royal Swordsman and we’ll do some beheadings in lobby of the Dorchester.
+Yes?”

 The King, a moderniser who is slowly dragging his country into the 11th century, will be welcomed officially by the Queen.